Still wondering why it all works? Why this black square does things? Lets go deeper.

 At the same page you can find summary of the memories types and its sizes.
 To see exactly how the memory is organized head to page 42.
 I have attached the image of this page below.

-This schematic shows the whole memory layout.
-Grey cells represent reserved memory - meaning, not for the user.
-Starting from the address 0x00000000 you can see the part of the memory called CODE.
-It’s broken down into smaller chunks but among them you will find Flash memory.
-It starts at 0x080000000 and ends at 0x08010000.
-That would give a flash memory of 0x00010000, in dec 65536 which equals to 64KB (K = 1024).
+This schematic shows the full memory layout.
+Grey cells represent reserved memory - meaning, not to be used.
+Starting from the address 0x0000 0000 you can see the part of the memory called CODE.
+It’s broken down into smaller chunks.
+Among those chunks you will find a chunk called Flash memory.
+It starts at 0x0800 0000 and ends at 0x0801 0000.
+That would give a flash memory of 0x0001 0000 (65536 in decimal) which equals to 64KB (K = 1024).

-Next up is SRAM memory.
+The next section is SRAM memory.
 According to the datasheet this one is 12KB.
 I will get into more detail in the future but this part of the memory is used during runtime.
-When the processor is powered off, code and data resides in flash memory, but when you start the processor small code written in Assembler sets everything up by copying data from FLASH to SRAM (it also does other stuff like setting up the stack pointer address but we will get into it later).
+When the processor is powered off, code and data resides in flash memory, but when you start the processor it goes through a reset interrupt handler - small code written in Assembler which sets everything up by copying data from FLASH to SRAM (it also does other stuff like setting up the stack pointer address but we will get into it later).

 The last part of the memory I want to discuss today is the Peripherals.
 It splits into 5 smaller chunks with Reserved memory in between them.
 Those chunks are: APB1, APB2, AHB1, AHB2, AHB3.
 Those parts of memory are described just below the memory map.
 You will find for example that GPIOA - responsible for the pins connected to the A port, are controlled by AHB2 bus (fancy name for a chunk of memory in this specific case).
 What do I mean by controlled?
 Imagine this AHB2 memory space is just a row of switches, where every switch represents a bit.
 By flipping those bits to either 1 or 0 you can control specific parameters of the peripherals.
 You need to change baud rate of a serial communication on USART1 port?
 From table 16 you know the configuration bits are in 0x4001 3800 - 0x4001 3BFF space.

-There isn’t much more in the memory… Just a bunch of reserved space (what’s there I wonder… anything? nothing?).
+There isn’t much more in the memory… Just a bunch of reserved space (what’s there I wonder… anything? nothing?
+1).
 There is also this ARM fundament I was writing about - ARM Cortex-M4 with FPU Internal Peripherals… because as I have said:

 Links worth checking out: